zkemail/prove.email-old/posts/ethDenverNFT.md

 ### Step 5: Enjoy Your NFT
 Whether it's in your Email Wallet or personal wallet, your NFT is a token of the great times at ETH Denver.
 Show it off, trade it, or keep it as a memento—it's yours to enjoy!

-We've streamlined the process to ensure you spend less time on technicalities and more time enjoying the event.
+We've streamlined the process so that you spend less time on technicalities and more time enjoying the event.

 ---